- 8 min read

 Audio Labeling

-The actual audio annotation differs notably from photo, video, or text labeling.
-It might be intimidating for the new users, but with the help of intuitive tools and platforms such as Unitlab Annotate, it is actually quite easy.
+Annotating audio data differs notably from photo, video, or text labeling.
+It might be intimidating for the new users, but with the help of intuitive audio annotation tools and platforms such as Unitlab Annotate, it is actually quite easy.

 Take a look at this video below.
-We first define two classes—obi-wan and anakin—and specify where they each speak.
-The additional configuration is there to help you annotate faster later:
+We first define two classes, obi-wan and anakin , and add annotations where they each speak.
+The additional configuration is there to help you annotate faster:

 0:00